souvikpng/Seamless-Mod-Swiper/DEVELOPMENT OUTLINE.md

+# Development Outline

+## System Architecture and Data

+### Role
-Role: Build "Seamless Mod Swiper," a high-fidelity, desktop-only application (strictly forbidding Electron) that functions as a Tinder-style mod discovery tool.
+Build "Seamless Mod Swiper," a high-fidelity, desktop-only application (strictly forbidding Electron) that functions as a Tinder-style mod discovery tool.

-1. System Architecture & Data
+### Platform

-Platform: Desktop application (No Electron).
+Desktop application (No Electron).

+### Tech Stack
-Tech Stack: Must make liberal use of Three.js shaders for premium visual effects.
+Must make liberal use of Three.js shaders for premium visual effects.

+### API
-API: Nexus Mods GraphQL only (v2).
+Nexus Mods GraphQL only (v2).

+### Auth
-Auth: Stateless API key.
+Stateless API key.
 User inputs key on every launch.
 Never store key.

+### Persistence
-Persistence: Store only User Progress to ensure the same mod NEVER appears twice.
+Store only User Progress to ensure the same mod NEVER appears twice.

+### Output
-Output: Export approved list to clean .txt (Mod Name + Link).
+Export approved list to clean .txt (Mod Name + Link).
 No installation/downloading functionality.

-2. Data Pipeline
+## Data Pipeline

+### Fetching
-Fetching: Batch load 50+ mods/request to ensure smooth swiping.
+Batch load 50+ mods/request to ensure smooth swiping.

-Visual Feedback: Trigger a cool intro animation whenever a new stack of mod cards is loaded.
+### Visual Feedback: Trigger a cool intro animation whenever a new stack of mod cards is loaded.

+### Order
-Order: Completely random (ignore popularity, downloads, or endorsements).
+Completely random (ignore popularity, downloads, or endorsements, trending).
+If it helps, Nexus has a RANDOM endpoint available.

+### Card Data
-Card Data Display: Title, Author, Thumbnail, Description Snippet, and Full Description.
+Display Title, Author, Thumbnail, Description Snippet, and Full Description (On Hover).

+### Game Selection
-Game Selection: Include a dropdown for Cyberpunk 2077, Red Dead Redemption 2, Fallout New Vegas, Baldur's Gate 3, and The Witcher 3.
+Include a dropdown for Cyberpunk 2077, Red Dead Redemption 2, Fallout New Vegas, Baldur's Gate 3, and The Witcher 3.
 This selection determines which mods are fetched and strictly controls the UI theme.

-3. UI/UX Requirements
+## UI/UX Requirements

+### Landing Page
-Landing Page: Must feature a "modern industrial retro" aesthetic with unique fonts and animations (avoid generic LLM designs).
+Must feature a "modern industrial retro" aesthetic with unique fonts and animations (avoid generic LLM designs).

+### Elements
-Elements: Title "Seamless Mod Swiper", nice-looking input for "Enter Nexus API", and a "Go!" button.
+Title "Seamless Mod Swiper", nice-looking input for "Enter Nexus API", and a "Go!" button.

+### Interaction
-Interaction: Swipe Left (Reject), Swipe Right (Approve).
+Swipe Left (Reject), Swipe Right (Approve).

+### Inputs
-Inputs: Mouse drag, UI Buttons, Keyboard shortcuts (A = left, D = right).
+Mouse drag, UI Buttons, Keyboard shortcuts (A = left, D = right).

+### Visuals
-Visuals: Display mods as large central cards.
+Display mods as large central cards.
 Show a small preview of the "next card" for orientation.

-Settings Menu (Gear Icon):
+### Settings Menu (Gear Icon)
 Reset Progress button (must have confirmation dialog).

-Theming Strategy:
+## Theming Strategy

+### Core Directive
-Core Directive: The UI must dynamically and non-negotiably replicate the in-game UI (aesthetic, animations, sound effects, visual styling) of the selected game to the absolute most accurate degree possible.
+The UI must dynamically and non-negotiably replicate the in-game UI (aesthetic, animations, sound effects, visual styling) of the selected game to the absolute most accurate degree possible.

+### Development Scope
-Development Scope: Focus entirely on perfecting the Cyberpunk 2077 theme first.
+Focus entirely on perfecting the Cyberpunk 2077 theme first.
 Other games can use placeholder aesthetics until explicitly prompted later.

-4. Performance
+### Performance
 Ensure smooth swiping, fast loading, and responsive design (no lag on batch fetch).